rtyler/brokenco.de/_posts/2018-11-10-the-air-is-fire.md

 The fires are but a symptom.

-Like many others here, I find myself increasingly concerned with the very real effects climate change on California.
-I also find myself more and more uncomfortable with the blas&eacute; attitudes towards this problem by many both in California and around the country.
+Like many others here, I find myself increasingly concerned with the very real effects of climate change on California.
+I also find myself more and more uncomfortable with the blas&eacute; attitudes towards this problem by many in California and around the country.

 Regardless of how we react to the aftermath caused by massive wildfires in California.
-I hope others see them for what they are: a reminder of the very real impact of climate change.
+I hope others see them for what they are: a reminder of the serious consequences of climate change.

 My partner has become congested as if she had a cold.
 I have been suffering from a fairly constant headache.
 Outside it feels heavy and unpleasant to